vkhc/fractal-app/readme.md

 ## Features
 Image can be dragged using mouse movement with left button clicked.
-Zoom in and out using Mouse wheel
+Zoom in and out using Mouse wheel.
 Zoom into selected area using mouse with right button clicked.

 will add high resolution image export feature sometime.